dwarfmaster/contact-manager/README.md

 line which does not contact a `=` is considered a separator, thus indicating a new contact.

-An addressbook file must end with a separator, otherwise the last contact may be ignored.

 A contact example :
 ```
 -----